jtoepp/SolarMapping/README.md

 # Solar Mapping Project
 *this project is in progress*
 ### Three years ago...
-I started this project in MATLAB and worked with a team to get visualization of prime solar locations across the entire U.S. using a heat map.
+...I started this project in MATLAB and worked with a team to get visualization of prime solar locations across the entire U.S. using a heat map.
 However, I could not make the final breakthrough--my skills in MATLAB at the time were more limited and the interpolation failed time and again to produce decent results.
 The final visualization was resorted to Tableau, with dot size/color and county colors representing the annual total solar influx.

 ### Recently...
-I realized that I had now learned in R everything I needed to fill the gaps.
+...I realized that I had now learned in R everything I needed to fill the gaps.
 In addition, I have also gained skill through GIS of different types of interpolation meant for spatial methods.
 With these skills combined, I can finally go back and create the entire project from scratch.
 As a Climate Data Scientist, I can see it in my head...
 I want to share that image with the entire community.

 ##### Work So Far
 - Utilized Python to wrangle all 959 files--strip the double header and repeat several individual values as column vectors